Giving Benadryl to your dog: should you do it?

 Test it first.
 Instead of giving your dog a full dose right off the bat, try giving them a small amount of Benadryl and waiting for a few hours.
 Watch your dog for any signs of side effects or reactions.

 Always give it with food.
 One way to avoid some of Benadryl’s side effects (such as nausea and lack of appetite) is to give it to your dog with a meal or a dog treat.
-Bully Max high protein dog food is good for this.
+Bully Max High-Performance, high calorie dog food is good for this.

 Break up tablets and put it into a piece of meat.
 Most dogs are less than eager to swallow a whole pill.
 But if you break the pill up into chunks and place them inside a piece of meat, your dog will wolf it down without ever knowing there was a pill inside.